demidenko05/beige-math/README.txt

 Read it to know:
 What is Hyperplane and its shifting?
 How to use this method by rotating normalized coefficient vector in growing margin direction (without finding Lagrange multipliers).
-How to recognize hand-written digits by using NumPy.
+How to recognize hand-written digits by using NumPy only.

 ------------------------------------------
 licenses: